romeorizzi/TALight/README.md

 However, if `git` is installed on the machine, then cloning the repo is possible.
 Cloning is always better than dowloading since not only it is more handy but also establishes a connection with the repo and you can more conveniently maintain your local copy updated.

 <strong>Attention (for Windows users):</strong>
-This TAL repo makes use of symlinks since they help avoding unnecessary and undesirable duplications of files and help keeping things well organized and readily accessible.
+This TAL repo makes use of symlinks since they help avoiding unnecessary and undesirable duplications of files and help keeping things well organized and readily accessible.
-This means that for cloning it propery on Windows, after having opened the git bash as Administrator, you must launch the clone command with the correct parameter.
+This means that for cloning it properly on Windows, after having opened the git bash as Administrator, you must launch the clone command with the correct parameter.
 More precisely:
 ```bash
 git clone -c core.symlinks=true https://github.com/romeorizzi/TALight.git
 ```